RichardLitt/acanthis/about.md

 ## Submission

-Unlike other publishing avenues, this website is by default currently *not* peer-reviewed.
+Unlike other publishing avenues, this journal is by default currently *not* peer-reviewed.
 It is, however, indexed.

 In order to submit, send a pull request to [the GitHub repo](https://github.com/RichardLitt/codexmutabilis.com/) with a post included.
 Interested authors can also [send an email](mailto:editors@codexmutabilis.com) with the text of their suggested changes to the main editor.
 All suggestions on how to improve this process would be welcome.